tiffany-ngo/tiffany-ngo.github.io/essays/smarterquestions.md

    From these examples, it can be seen how effective asking questions the “smart way” is, and how it increases the chances that you’ll receive a higher quality answer from someone who knows what they’re doing in a timely manner.

    Honestly though, Raymond’s article is basically internet 101 stuff, and should be common sense to anyone who’s used a computer throughout their life (also the dude kind of comes off as annoying and pompous).
-Still, it’s an effective demonstration of how being clear, direct, and concise in your communications can lead to you likewise receiving the same quality of information in a response.
+Still, it’s an effective demonstration of how being clear, direct, and concise in your communications can lead to you likewise receiving the same quality of information in response.